 - Better air quality, both within the crawl space and across the rest of the property

 - Reduced risk of fungal growth and mold, keeping your property structurally sound

 - Eliminates many of the pests and infestations that can take hold in a crawl space

 So How Long Does It Last?

-How long can you expect crawl space encapsulation to last?
+How long does crawl space encapsulation last?

 Typically, crawl space encapsulation should last anywhere from 10 to 15 years.
 However, if you purchase high-quality encapsulation materials and prepare your space in the proper way, you may be able to extend this lifespan.
 Encapsulation with robust, heavy-duty materials can last for more than 20 years.